-Once all the crabs signed a contract of amorous intent.
-The crabs set great store in having written the contract themselves.
+Once crabs signed a contract of amorous intent.
+The crabs took great pride in having written the contract themselves.
 It stipulated the terms and conditions under which they agreed to enter into caring and sharing relationships with one another, abrogating all covenants and verbal agreements hitherto in effect.
 The document was long, with many clauses and provisos.
-It was bound to be long, for the crabs were concerned to have their emotions legally spelled out before they entered into any and all romantic engagements.
+It was bound to be long, for the crabs were concerned to have their emotions legally defined to the last jot and tittle before they entered into any and all romantic engagements.
 Nothing should be left in doubt regarding love, and no contingencies should be left undefined.
-The main clause in the contract enjoined the signatories from ever moving in too direct or forward a manner in their loving and caring relationship.
+The main clause in the contract prohibited the signatories from ever moving in too direct or forward a manner in their loving and caring relationship.
 Such moves were considered evidence of egocentric willfulness and insensitivity to the cosignatory’s self-regard.
 Only less direct or less forward advances were permitted, and these must be negotiated with the party in question a minimum of twenty-four (24) hours in advance.
 In keeping with the spirit of this covenant, every crab went to great lengths to avoid expressions designated as “problematic,” pledging to avoid, for example, unless specifically requested, use of the I-word (as in the expression “I love you”), which could be construed as both overly self-referential and potentially manipulative.
-Instead, all crabs swore to base their emotional commitment on the following:
+Instead, the crabs swore to base their emotional commitment on the following: